LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 @KuchinskyEtAl2013; @WinnEtAl2015]

 Recent evidence suggests that the pupillary response is also sensitive to auditory attention.
-When listeners are asked to divide their attention between two concurrent speech streams as opposed to attending to a single stream, a decrease in task performance is typically observed;[@BestEtAl2010;
+Dividing attention between two auditory streams is known to negatively affect performance in psychoacoustic tasks;[@BestEtAl2010;
-@KoelewijnEtAl2014] Koelewijn and colleagues additionally reported greater pupil dilation and later peak pupil latency when listeners were asked to divide their attention between both speech streams present in the stimulus instead of attending only one stream,[@KoelewijnEtAl2014] or when the expected location, temporal onset and talker of a speech stream were unknown as opposed to predictable.[@KoelewijnEtAl2015]
+@KoelewijnEtAl2014] greater pupil dilation and later peak pupil-size latency have also been reported for tasks in which listeners must divide their attention between both speech streams present in the stimulus instead of attending only one of the two,[@KoelewijnEtAl2014] or when the expected location, temporal onset and talker of a speech stream were unknown as opposed to predictable.[@KoelewijnEtAl2015]

-The present study was designed to investigate whether the pupillary response is also sensitive to attention switches, and to discover whether stimulus degradation would elicit a pupillary response in a closed-set task absent of semantic processing.
-Pupil dilation was measured while listeners heard two speech streams, with pre-trial cues instructing them to either switch attention from one stream to the other at a designated mid-trial gap, or to maintain attention on the same stream both before and after the gap.
-Extrapolating from the divided attention results of Koelewijn and colleagues,[@KoelewijnEtAl2014] we predicted greater pupil dilation on trials that required attention switching; we also expected stimulus degradation to affect pupil dilation (in line with Winn and colleague’s findings).[@WinnEtAl2015]
+The present study was designed to investigate whether the pupillary response is also sensitive to attention switches, and to discover whether stimulus degradation would elicit a pupillary response in a closed-set speech perception task that did not require semantic processing of meaningful sentences.
+Pupil dilation was measured while listeners heard two speech streams of spoken alphabet letters, with pre-trial cues instructing them to either switch attention from one stream to the other at a designated mid-trial gap, or to maintain attention on the same stream both before and after the gap.
+Extrapolating from the divided attention results of Koelewijn and colleagues,[@KoelewijnEtAl2014] we predicted greater pupil dilation on trials that required attention switching; we also expected stimulus degradation to affect pupil dilation (in line with Winn and colleague’s findings regarding spectrally degraded sentences).[@WinnEtAl2015]

 # Experiment 1